Break the Cycle: Heal Your Past, Transform Your Relationships

 Hi, I’m Teena.

-• Couples Therapy for monogamous couples who want to create a secure-functioning relationship grounded in mutual care, fairness, and emotional safety.
+PACT Couples Therapy for partners who want to create secure-functioning relationships grounded in mutual care, safety, and emotional attunement

 “This place where you are right now, God circled on a map for you.”